pivotal-cf/pivotal-ui/docs/Contribute.md

 If you would like to help improve the styleguide, feel free to submit a pull request to the [styleguide GitHub repo](https://github.com/pivotal-cf/pui-styleguide).

 All of the text content is written in Markdown files located in the [`docs` directory](https://github.com/pivotal-cf/pui-styleguide/tree/master/docs).
-Smaller changes to the text can often be made directly on GitHub.
+Smaller changes to the text can be made directly on GitHub.
 Each page on this site also has a link to edit it on GitHub.

 ## Getting in touch